 require 'digest' Digest::SHA256.hexdigest("hello world!" + "2030350") # => "000009b3111cb851956ed3ebda92b68074aa462b2ac3c82b469bbb36e4d2cc21"

-The difficulty of proof-of-work is highlighted when compared to the ease of verification counting how long it took:
+The difficulty of proof-of-work is highlighted when compared to the ease of verification, measured by how long it took to complete:

 $ time ruby proof_of_work.rb real 0m3.652s $ time ruby verify_proof_of_work.rb real 0m0.051s